Covering the cost of your care

 Critical illness and private medical insurance policies cover acute medical conditions where recovery is expected – but that might be unlikely with long-term care.
 Besides a Lifetime Care plan, there are 2 ways you and your loved ones can cover the ongoing costs:

 You may be eligible for financial help from the Government.
 Qualification for help towards care fees is usually determined by your specific care needs as well as how much money you have and the total value of your assets.
-Find out more and see if you qualify by reading our article on state-sponsored care.
+Find out more on GOV.UK.

 If the values of your assets or income are higher than certain limits then you may not be eligible for financial support from your local authority.
 You’d then have to fund your own care.
 If you’d like further help, take a look at our list of organisations that offer support and advice.